Lagerstroemia indica aka Crapemyrtle

 Crapemyrtle, Crepe Myrtle, Pride Of India

-How to care for Crapemyrtle
+How difficult is it to take care of Crapemyrtle

 Crapemyrtle presents a moderate level of care, which allows plant enthusiasts with some experience to expand their skills and knowledge.